Skip to contents

 set.seed(123)

-n <- 500
+n <- 2000

-p <- 2
+p <- 10

 X <- matrix(rnorm(n * p), ncol = p)

-# True propensity score
+# True propensity score and outcome regressions: linear, loading on

 A <- rbinom(n, 1, true_pi)